Publishing a website on your Web Hosting plan

 Depending on the website used, this connection may need to be established manually, or via an interface generated by the site itself.
 You can do this via several sub-steps, some of which may be optional.

 If you are migrating an existing website, you can recover your existing database from your former hosting provider.
 If it is a new website, you can move on to the next step.

 If you already have a database and wish to use it (from an OVHcloud web hosting plan , you will need your username and password, the name of the database and the address of the server.
 You can now go on to the next step.

 If you want to create a new database with OVHcloud, log in to the OVHcloud Control Panel, then click on

-Hosting in the services bar on the left.
+Hosting.
 Select the name of the hosting plan concerned, and click on the

 Now click the

 Create a database button, or if this button is not visible, click on

 Create a database.
 Now follow the information shown.